Exciton-magnon transitions in the frustrated chromium antiferromagnets CuCrO2, alpha-CaCr2O4, CdCr2O4, and ZnCr2O4: Experimental Results and Discussion

 The NIR transmission spectra for all materials are shown in Fig.~\ref{fig:transmission}.
 The overall features are typical for Cr$^{3+}$ ions in an octahedral crystal field like, for example, in ruby\cite{Wood1963}.
 One can see two strong spin-allowed crystal-field absorptions in all compounds at about 17000~cm$^{-1}$ and about 22000~cm$^{-1}$ corresponding to $^4A_2 \rightarrow {}^4T_2$ and $^4A_2 \rightarrow {}^4T_1$ transitions, respectively, where one electron is excited from the $t_{2g}$ to the $e_g$ levels.
 These energies correspond to a cubic crystal field splitting 10$Dq\approx$~17000~cm$^{-1}$ and a Racah parameter $B\approx$~465~cm$^{-1}$.
 A splitting of the spin-allowed transitions due a crystal field lower than cubic or spin-orbit coupling can not be resolved.

 The focus here is on the spin-forbidden transitions which are much weaker than the spin-allowed transitions.
 In cubic symmetry the spin-forbidden excitations $^4A_2 \rightarrow {}^2E$, $^4A_2 \rightarrow {}^2T_1$ and $^4A_2 \rightarrow {}^2T_2$ are expected and already at room temperature weaker modes (indicated by arrows in Fig.~\ref{fig:transmission}) are visible.
 Towards lower temperature these absorption features become narrower and more pronounced and just above the magnetic ordering five distinct absorptions are identified in the region of the $^4A_2 \rightarrow {}^2E$, $^4A_2 \rightarrow {}^2T_1$ (see insets of Fig.~\ref{fig:transmission}).
-The energies of these are obtained by a fit and can be read off in Table~\ref{tab:energies}.
+This number is in accordance with the five modes expected in this region for D$_{3d}$ symmetry [Fig.~\ref{fig:transmission}(e)].
+The energies of the excitations are obtained by a fit and can be read off in Table~\ref{tab:energies}.
 Even for the lower symmetry of $\alpha$-CaCr$_2$O$_4$ the fit works well with 5 Gaussians in this region.
 In the case of CdCr$_2$O$_4$ an additional Gaussian was used to account for the shoulder at the low-energy flank of the $^2E$ absorption region resulting in modes 1 and 1$^*$.